Dook97/firefox-qutebrowser-userchrome/README.md

 If you're unsure what the path to your profile's directory is, you can find out by going to `about:profiles`.

-Then either install the Jetbrains Mono font, or change the relevant line of `userChrome.css` (search for 'Jetbrains Mono') to some other font that you have installed.
+Then either install the DejaVu Sans Mono font, or change the relevant line of `userChrome.css` (search for 'DejaVu Sans Mono') to some other font that you have installed.
 This affects the urlbar font.

 Optionally install [tridactyl](https://github.com/tridactyl/tridactyl) or a